Movie Marker Magazine sat down with actor Alex Chang to talk acting, life on stage and his move into movies.

 You are an ambassador for the new ‘Drama & Performing Arts Academy’ at Exeter College and Exeter Northcott Theatre.
 Can you explain how you became involved?

 It is very humbling to be named an Ambassador.
-I have always stayed in touch with my Head of Drama, Mr. Nigel Paul.
-For the past three years, he has asked me to give a talk, a workshop and even mentor the current performing arts students, which I was pleased to do as I think it is important to give back.
+My old lecturer and Head Of Drama, Mr. Nigel Paul, got in touch on the back of me becoming increasingly busy and successful in the industry about the idea.
+For the past three years, he has asked me to give a talk, workshop and even mentor the current performing arts students, which I was pleased to do as I think it is important to give back and to remember your roots.
 Mr. Paul thinks it is important to use my experience, and example as an alumnus, to communicate to the students in a very real way.
+I also judge their audition pieces for higher education whether that be for Drama School or University and advise them on starting their careers.
 After all, I am doing what a lot of them are dreaming of doing so I’m very happy to help.
+There’s a stigma in Hollywood and indeed the acting industry in general, that to help others means you fall behind.
+That’s a complete myth.
+Supporting another person’s career will never hold your own back.
+In fact, if anything, it has enhanced my success and I feel very blessed to have done so in a positive way.
 Exeter is where I would call my home and if I can help in any way to discuss, and consult the college and Northcott Theatre, for their new Drama & Performing Arts Academy, it is a project I’m very proud to be a part of.

 What can we expect to see you doing over the next few months?